Thank you! Your submission has been received!

 Better data = better business

-But does your organization need a Big Data Engineer?
+But does your organisation need a Big Data Engineer?
 Probably, yes.

-Companies and organizations worldwide are looking into their workflow and analyzing the benefits of a Big Data strategy.
-Knowing how their products are being used, nearly in real-time, while reducing waste, optimizing production, and increasing the quality of their products and services will provide them a competitive advantage.
+Companies and organisations worldwide are looking into their workflow and analysing the benefits of a Big Data strategy.
+Knowing how their products are being used, nearly in real-time, while reducing waste, optimising production, and increasing the quality of their products and services will provide them a competitive advantage.

 Insights from good data processing can create new business opportunities, revenue streams and focus on consumers' real needs.
 For example, data about users' sleeping habits can lead to varied applications like targeting ads for impulse buying during insomnia spells or energy-saving strategies.